-How to Place Items on Reserve
+- View the How to Place a Reserve Request tutorial.

-- Identify the resource to put on reserve
+- Identify the resource to put on reserve.

-- Confirm the materials are in compliance with Copyright Law
+- Confirm the materials are in compliance with Copyright Law.

 Please keep in mind: